elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- {:.pr} The hostile collapse of the tower, the mountain, the lighthouse stops to hesitate on the the trigger's edge.
+- {:.pr} The hostile collapse of the tower, the mountain, the lighthouse stops to hesitate by the trigger's edge.
 - A necklace of convenient pearls no longer numbs the anxiety
 - {:.pr} Sprawling apostrophes come to life in the distance, like cataclysms
 - Silence already poisons every fiber